PowerSchool Parent / Student Portal

 The major goal of the middle school guidance and counseling program is to encourage optimal academic, personal, and career development in early adolescents.
 There are 3 school counselors at each middle school.
-They are available to provide classroom guidance activities, small group sessions, and individual counseling.
+They are available to provide classroom counseling activities, small group sessions, and individual counseling.
 Parents are encouraged to stay involved in their child’s education and should contact the guidance department for assistance with academic expectations, conferences, and support.
-Counselors, parents, teachers and students are encouraged to develop an education plan together that encompasses both the middle and high school years.
+Counselors, parents, teachers and students develop an academic and career plan together.

 There are many methods of communication both formal and informal that are available between the home and school.
 All parents or guardians are invited to conferences that are scheduled one day in the fall and spring.
 Parents may request additional conferences to discuss a child’s progress at any time by leaving a telephone message for a teacher or sending a note requesting a response.
-In addition, parents can communicate with their child’s teacher through the Henry County Public Schools website and/or through the individual teacher’s email.
-Each child receives a student agenda at the beginning of the school year.
-The use of the student agenda is a comprehensive approach to teaching students basic planning skills in a consistent and structured way.
-Students are encouraged to write out their plans, assignments, goals, etc. The student their career choices, as well as define educational goals that will enhance their future plans.
-The agenda is an excellent resource tool for supporting the teaching and learning of life and work skills.
-Critical messages from schools and the District are communicated via the school division’s Alert System.
+In addition, parents can communicate with their child’s teacher via Canvas and/or through the individual teacher’s email.
+Critical messages from schools and the District are communicated via the school division's Alert System.

 Students are encouraged to participate in clubs, sports, student government, honor societies and other organizations.
 These provide students with many opportunities to develop physically, socially and emotionally.